 Every function value is implicitly associated with a closure environment (for all the free variables), so the func constructor is useful in the closure-conversion phase (see Section 6).
-In the case of function values, the type parameter of func is an element of Ω_K constructed by application of \rightarrow , \forall{Kind} or \forall{Kscm} .
+In the case of function values, the type parameter of func is an element of Ω_K constructed by application of \longrightarrow , \mathbf{V}{Kind} or \mathbf{V}{Kscm} .
+The func constructor allows us to build one closure for each polymorphic function definition (even though it contains both type abstraction and term abstraction).